 Celery (Apium graveolens), is a widely known plant, part of the Apiaceae family of plants, which is edible by human beings and other live beings (1).
 Celery is mainly known for a wide variety of healing properties such as its considerable polyphenolic content (which translates to anti-inflammatory and antioxidant properties, reduction in blood pressure, among many others (1-4).
 Celery juice can be that one ingredient which can be drunk first thing in the morning; actually, you can drink celery and drink celery juice, considering a daily dose of about 16 ounces which is equivalent to about one-two cups of pure celery juice to improve health.
 Drinking celery juice is relatively easy and is widely available just about everywhere.
 Nowadays the one ingredient which is still widely used, is celery, since it is no lie that celery has been used for a very long time because of its high vitamin c content and its one and only versatility in different recipes and kinds of juice.
 Since it has become so relevant in the medical and social media to drink fruit and vegetable juice, or at least to get enough fruit and vegetable (such as celery), portions per day, reliable ways to get enough of these heart-disease fighting and blood lipids reducer is essential to improve the health of the general population.
-Celery and celery juice can be eaten or drunk, raw or cooked in vegetable soup (it goes great with parsley too), chicken broth, beef broth and with any other vegetable and/or fruit juice; this will be a great way to reduce blood sugar levels and improve cognitive function.
+Celery and celery juice can be eaten or drunk, raw or cooked in vegetable soup (it goes great with parsley too), and with any other vegetable and/or fruit juice; this will be a great way to reduce blood sugar levels and improve cognitive function.

 Nowadays, it is out of discussion that overweight, obesity, diabetes mellitus and metabolic syndrome, make up most of the global chronic disease prevalence; around 422 million people worldwide have diabetes and 1.9 billion adults were either overweight or obese (6-7).